panda-saroj/academic-kickstart/content/post/training-obstacle-tower-agent-using-dopamine.md

 e.g. <i>export LD_LIBRARY_PATH=/usr/local/cuda-9.0/lib64/ </i> <br>
 If the the file libcublas.so.10.0 is not found then look for which version of libcublas you have on your system and set the LD_LIBRARY_PATH to that folder. <br>
 Install compatible version of Tensorflow <br>
-Rerun the command to start the training.
+Rerun the command to start the training. <br>

 <i>python -um dopamine.discrete_domains.train --base_dir=/tmp/dopamine --gin_files='dopamine/agents/rainbow/configs/rainbow_otc.gin'</i>